indexmod/archive/aes+f.md

 ## 2004

 + REVENGE OF ROMANCE, Catalogue, temporary/contemporary, London, UK, pp. , ill.

 + RECONTRES DE LA PHOTOGRAPHIE ARLES 2004, Catalogue, Arles, France, pp. , ill.

 + ON REASON AND EMOTION.
-BIENNALE OF SYDNEY 2004, Catalogue, Sydney, Australia, ‘The desecration of the image of a child’ by Ekaterina Dyogot, pp.30-31 , ill.
+BIENNALE OF SYDNEY 2004, Catalogue, Sydney, Australia, ‘The desecration of the image of a child’ by Ekaterina Dyogot, pp.30-31, ill.

 + "BERLIN-MOSCOW / MOSCOW-BERLIN", Catalogue, Trilistnik Publishers, 2004, Moscow, Russia, Vol 1 (Art), pp. 264, 293, ill.

 + "ART MIAMI 2004", Catalogue, Miami Beach, USA, COFA / Claire Oliver Fine Art, NY, , pp34-35, 130, ill.

 ## 2003

 + PARIS PHOTO 2003, Catalogue, Paris, France, 2003, Galerie Carre Noir, pp.30-31, ill.

 + "KFNY / The King of the Forest, NY", Catalogue, COFA / Claire Oliver Fine Art, New York, USA, Troy Selvaratnam, ill.

 + "BERLIN-MOSCOW / MOSCOW-BERLIN", Catalogue, 2003, Berlin, Germany, pp. 258, 296, ill.

 + "GLOBAL > DETAIL.
 Noordelicht X", Catalogue, USVA Noorderlicht Photogallery, Groningen, Holland, curated by Wim Melis, pp. 78-79, ill.

-+ "Neue Ansätze / Zeitgenõssische Kunst aus Moscau", Catalogue, Kunsthalle Düsseldorf, Germany, text by Olga Sviblova, pp. 4-5, 35-37, 76,.ill.
++ "Neue Ansätze / Zeitgenõssische Kunst aus Moscau", Catalogue, Kunsthalle Düsseldorf, Germany, text by Olga Sviblova, pp. 4-5, 35-37, 76, ill.

 + "AES Group.
 OASI – Espaya islàmica", Catalogue, Fundació La Caixa, Barcelona, Spain, "All that glitters is not gold" by María José Balcells, "Islamic Project: The Witnesses of the Future" by Pepa Palomar; ill.

 + "UBER MENSCHEN" Colloquium of the College Friedrich Nietzsche at the Stiftung Wemarer Klassik und Kunstsammlungen in collaboration with the ACC Gallery and the City of Weimar, the Province of Modena (Italy) and Clo Ceardlann na gCnoc (Ireland) with the support of the programm Culture 2000 of the European Union, Weimar, Germany, The King of the Forest, pp. 32-37, 136-141, 240-245, ill.

 + VEIL.
 VEILING, REPRESENTATION AND CONTEMPORARY ART, Catalogue, Institute of International Visual Arts, London, in association with Modern Art Oxford, England, pp. 12-13, 26, 188, ill.

 ## 2002